Updated: Aug 29

 Except in revisionist “history” literature, you will read that most of the founding fathers were Christians, and those who weren’t, were not atheists and they adhered to Judaeo-Christian principles.
 I think that it would have been interesting to have heard the reaction of George Washington if some pastor were to have told him that the Christian had no place in Government.

 I hear and read Christians rightfully complaining about the corrupt moral state of this nation’s leadership from the White-house, right down to the local school board.
 Why ARE things such as they are?
-I think that one could make a strong argument that a great deal of the cause of this problem is that there are very few Christians who practice what they preach, running for and holding public offices.
+I think that one could make a strong argument that a great deal of the cause of this problem is that there are very few Christians who practice what they preach, who are running for and holding public offices.
 Perhaps too many of us Christians have been taken in by too many sermons of the type that I described above.
 Perhaps we as Christians have become complacent.

 The United States Government is not a democracy, as is so often erroneously stated, even by respectable statesmen.
 It is a constitutional republic; meaning that the USA is governed by a body of laws (the US Constitution); not just the whims of whomever may be the “majority” at any given time.
 We do indeed elect our officials via democratic process, as outlined by said Constitution, but laws and policies are not to be subject to a “mob rules” mentality nor a dictator.
 The US Constitution was founded on Judaeo-Christian principles; principles that also include the freedom to worship whoever or whatever you want in whatever way that you want, Judaeo-Christian or not, as long as you are not legitimately harming someone else.
 Without these principles, soon we Christians, or anyone else who may disagree with the state position, would not even be permitted to speak our minds, without fear of very harsh persecution (have a look at the news and look what is happening, particularly in the Muslim Middle East).
 It is because of people with strong Judaeo-Christian principles; from the Puritans to the Founding Fathers, that all Americans are supposed to be able to enjoy the freedoms, particularly those of speech and worship, which we seem to be taking for granted now.